cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 {17.0} <music21.meter.TimeSignature 9/8>
 {26.0} <music21.meter.TimeSignature 3/8>

-We can then iterate of the Part objects in the source Stream, get a flat representation of notes, and use the :meth:`~music21.stream.Stream.makeMeasures` method to create new Parts.
-The :meth:`~music21.stream.Stream.makeMeasures` method can take an optional Stream of TimeSignature to configure the making of Measures.
-To split and extend nots with ties, the Stream :meth:`~music21.stream.Stream.makeTies` method must be used.
+We can then iterate through the Part objects in the source Stream, get a flat representation of notes, and use the :meth:`~music21.stream.Stream.makeMeasures` method to create new Parts.
+The :meth:`~music21.stream.Stream.makeMeasures` method can take an optional Stream of TimeSignature objects that are used to configure the making of Measures.

+After Measure creation, Notes need to be split and extend with ties. the Stream :meth:`~music21.stream.Stream.makeTies` method can be used.
 These new Parts can be added to a new Stream and displayed.

 >>> sRebar = stream.Stream()
 >>> for part in sSrc: